Skip to Content

 Is it possible to mill with a chainsaw?

-Transportation of heavy lumber often means additional cost especially if you’re trying to minimize cost.
-The same goes for hiring a lumber mill to cut them down to size for you.
-However, if you have a good chainsaw with adequate power, length, and milling attachment, you can easily do all of this in the comfort of your backyard.
-This is excluding the initial amount you spent on the purchase of the equipment.
+However, if you have an excellent chainsaw with adequate power, length, and milling attachment, you can easily do this in the comfort of your backyard.
+This excludes the initial amount you spent on purchasing equipment.
+Also, you won’t need to hire anyone to help transport or cut the lumber.

-Also, you won’t need to hire anyone to help transport or cut the lumber for you.
-For the most part, it is ideal to get a saw that has at least a 50cc displacement and can run a 20-inch chain.
-Although this is not compulsory, if you’ll be cutting smaller logs or milling smaller boards, then you can use a smaller chainsaw.
-This also applies to larger, customized widths and lengths.
-As long as you have a chainsaw that you’re comfortable with, all you need to do is get a good milling attachment or even create one yourself.
+As long as you have a chainsaw that you’re comfortable with, all you need to do is get a suitable milling attachment or even create one yourself.
 Just get a measuring attachment that will help you guide your saw to make the size cuts you prefer.

 Why Use a Chainsaw for Milling Lumber?

-It is safe to assume that you don’t have a lumber mill in your backyard.
-This would only mean that after you cut trees down, you would have to transport them to a lumber mill, either by yourself or by a hired lumber truck.
-This also means that you’ll have to pay someone to transport the lumber to the mill, get it cut down, and then transport it back home for you.
+It is safe to assume you don’t have a lumber mill in your backyard.
+This would only mean that after you cut trees down, you would have to transport them to a lumber mill or a hired lumber truck.

-So, the logical reason why anyone would want to mill their lumber with a chainsaw will be to reduce costs.
-One of the main reasons why people prefer to mill their lumber is to save costs.
-If you have access to raw lumber on your property or you have been granted access to forests, all you need to get started is your chainsaw, enough gas, and oil.
-You might be lucky enough to get cords of logs delivered to your house at a minimal cost, then many firewood cutters can also supply uncut logs to you.
-Bottom line is, with basic research, you can find a way to get the logs you need to mill to your lumber, it will save a lot of money in the long run.
+You might be lucky enough to get cords of logs delivered to your house at a minimal cost, and many firewood cutters can also supply uncut logs to you.
+The bottom line is that with fundamental research, you can find a way to get the logs you need to mill to your lumber, saving a lot of money in the long run.

 Things to Consider when Choosing a Chainsaw for Milling – Power and Size

 The first thing you need to look out for is the chainsaw itself.
-You must invest in a chainsaw of high quality, one that will last you for quite a long time.
+You must invest in a high-quality chainsaw that will last you long.
 It is also wise to get a chainsaw that you find convenient and comfortable to use.
-Another factor to keep in mind is that you don’t exactly need a large chainsaw just because it’s available.
-Get an ideal chainsaw with the size of logs you plan on milling.

-When it comes to the size of chainsaw that you’re choosing, the size of the log you plan to mill is everything.
-If you plan to saw down whole trees, you might want to go for smaller chainsaws.
-Although with a small chainsaw, it might take more time and energy to cut down a tree.
 Generally, you can still get the job done.
-However, when you have to mill the logs into boards or planks, you will need something large and powerful enough to efficiently mill the wood.
-Here’s a list of equipment you will need:
+However, when you must mill the logs into boards or planks, you will need something large and powerful enough to mill the wood efficiently.
+Here is a list of equipment you will need:

-• A chainsaw larger than 50cc. ideally, the larger the better.
+• A chainsaw larger than 50cc.
+Ideally, the larger, the better.

 • Chainsaw mill

-• Wedges, measuring tapes and chalk
+• Wedges, measuring tapes, and chalk

 • A range of chainsaw sharpening files

-• A straight edge to create the first cut, this depends on the type of mill used
+• A straight edge to create the first cut; this depends on the type of mill used

 • Fuel and oil